About Maison e Maison

 At first, Artmosphere was primarily an ethnographic art gallery concentrating on Amazonian plumage art and the plight of the Amazonian peoples.
 Marcel Maison spent many months making extensive expeditions, taking researchers of all types into remote areas of the Amazon river basin, visiting small indigenous groups to collect the artworks they so lovingly displayed in several public exhibitions and catalogs.
 Six years later, Artmosphere started changing into an interior design gallery.
 Julian Maison also went into the family business from a young age as the company grew and started sourcing from other countries, as well as getting involved in more design projects.
 The gallery specialized in bespoke furniture for high-end clients with pieces made mostly in Brazil out of exotic reclaimed hardwoods, as well as stone, bronze and garden furniture made of “cipo” vines.

-In 2011 the Maisons moved to Brazil and have now designed, built, and decorated an Ocean front boutique hotel, a 350m2 residential project, as well as Fazenda Maison with four buildings and counting.
-Julian Maison has now also completed interior design studies in London's Inchbald school of design while working at India Jane and after working at Spencer-Churchill Designs Ltd in Oxfordshire; Julian is and Wife Nina now make Milk Paint for sale and for refinishing an ever growing furniture collection in Europe.
-While also practicing interior design privately as well as for www.Homewings.co.uk which provides online interior design services.
+In 2011 the Maisons moved to Brazil and have now designed, built, and decorated an Oceanfront boutique hotel, a 350m2 residential project, as well as Fazenda Maison with four buildings and counting.
+Julian Maison has now also completed interior design studies in London's Inchbald School of design while working at India Jane and after working at Spencer-Churchill Designs Ltd in Oxfordshire and homewing.co.uk; Julian is and Wife Nina now make Milk Paint for sale and for refinishing an ever-growing furniture collection in Europe.
+While also practising interior design privately based out of Portugal.